-Counsel and pro se litigants must file with the Clerk in every case which they have pending a statement of their current address.
-If a pro se plaintiff resides outside of the District the party shall keep on file with the Clerk an address within the District where notices can be served.
-These obligations are continuing, and if any pro se litigant or counsel fails to comply with them, the Court may enter an order dismissing any affirmative claims for relief filed by that party and may enter a default judgment on any claims asserted against that party.
+Pro se litigants must file with the Clerk in every case which they have pending a statement of their current address.
+If a pro se plaintiff resides outside of the District, the party shall keep on file with the Clerk an address within the District where notices can be served.
+These obligations are continuing, and if any pro se litigant fails to comply with them, the Court may enter an order dismissing any affirmative claims for relief filed by that party and may enter a default judgment on any claims asserted against that party.